 false, which is the default, functions execute independently.
 If one function fails, others still proceed.

 Concurrent connections and timeouts

 Sending a large request can cause the sender process to time out (after 15 minutes) even though the request is still being processed by the gateway.
-Intacct recommends that you avoid timeouts with the following recommendations:
+Sage Intacct recommends that you avoid timeouts with the following recommendations: